akabbas/resumatch/README.md

 ResuMatch takes your comprehensive experience data and any job description, then generates a professional, ATS-optimized PDF resume tailored specifically for that opportunity.

 **🆓 NEW: FREE AI Version Available!** - Generate resumes with local AI models, zero API costs, 100% privacy.
+**🎓 NEW: Harvard-Style PDF Generation** - Professional, business-ready resume formatting.

 ## 🚀 **One Click → Perfect Resume**